![]() |

 rough surface paper which wasn't intended to last for decades and certainly

 and have steadily deteriorated since being published.
-The pictures
+The pictures in

-in the translated manuals in many cases have been improved from the originals,
+the translated manuals in many cases have been improved from the originals,

 but there is only so much that can be done with an original, poor quality

 picture.
-If a picture isn't what it ought to be, the original was
+If a picture isn't what it ought to be, the original was likely

-that I won't translate because the pictures are so bad they can't be restored.
+I won't translate because the pictures are so bad they can't be restored.

-Producing a quality product is important to me, so I make every
+Producing a quality product is important to me, so I make every effort

-copy of a bad photocopy in the manuals I produce.
+a bad photocopy in the manuals I produce.

 Printing